enesyesil/enesyesil/README.md

 # Hello, Friend 👋

-Final-year CS student at York University, specializing in scalable infrastructure & data, and distributed systems.
+Final-year CS student at York University, specializing in infra & data, and distributed systems.

 ---